zeoagency/carbon/README.md

 ## Features

 - Supports URL and Keyword options.
-	- URLs option; finds related 3 URLs.
+	- URL option; finds related 3 URLs.
-	  Mostly used to find options for 404 pages.
+	  Mostly used to find alternative URLs for 404 pages.
-	- Keywords option; finds related 10 URLs.
+	- Keyword option; finds related 10 URLs.
-	  The result includes title, desc and url for each input keywords.
+	  The result includes title, url, and description for each input keywords.
 	  Mostly used for SERP.
 - Supports country and language specification.
 - Supports 2 export options; Excel and Google Sheets.